BIGJRA/BIGJRA.github.io/reborn.md

 Hidden in the ward you'll find a *Cheri Berry*, *Rawst Berry*, and *Grass Gem*.

 Inside the police station, talk to the chief to continue the stolen Pokemon quest.
 If you head back into Peridot Ward, to the right of the Igglybuff lady's house, you'll see a guy who looks like Corin Rouge that you can fight.

+**Casanova Carmen.
+Field: No Field**
+- Persian-Alola, Lv.
+74, @Wise Glasses, Ability: Fur Coat, Modest Nature, IVs: 31
+    - Power Gem
+    - Nasty Plot
+    - Thunderbolt
+    - Dark Pulse
+- Klefki, Lv.
+76, @Leftovers, Ability: Prankster, Bold Nature, IVs: 31
+    - Substitute
+    - Thunder Wave
+    - Swagger
+    - Foul Play

 We'll find the other two later.

 Enter Malchous Forest to the left.